Important Disclosure — Please Read

 Forgetting Adjustment Costs

-Property tax, strata fee, and utility adjustments can add meaningful costs depending on completion timing.
+Property tax, strata fee, and utility adjustments can add meaningful costs depending on your completion timing.

 Making Financial Changes Before Completion

 New debt, job changes, or large purchases before completion can affect mortgage approval.
-Keep finances stable until after completion.
+Keeping finances stable until after completion is commonly recommended.

 Reciprocity Logo The data relating to real estate on this website comes in part from the MLS® Reciprocity program of either the Greater Vancouver REALTORS® (GVR), the Fraser Valley Real Estate Board (FVREB) or the Chilliwack and District Real Estate Board (CADREB).
 Real estate listings held by participating real estate firms are marked with the MLS® logo and detailed information about the listing includes the name of the listing agent.
 This representation is based in whole or part on data generated by either the GVR, the FVREB or the CADREB which assumes no responsibility for its accuracy.
 The materials contained on this page may not be reproduced without the express written consent of either the GVR, the FVREB or the CADREB.